Grandma’s Lavender Cookies

 - Bake cookies for 10 to 15 minutes, until the edges are golden brown.
 Cool completely on wire racks.

 - In a small bowl, combine sugar, lavender extract and water, stirring until it forms a smooth frosting.
+If the frosting is too thick, you can add more water (1 tsp at a time) until it’s the desired consistency.
 Once the cookies are cool, spread them with a thin layer of icing and garnish with a few dried lavender flowers.

 What a nice memory of your grandma!
 I love how soft that icing looks.
 My future MIL grows lavender, and even mailed us dried bouquets so now I always associate the smell with her instead of just soap 🙂